imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 ## Methodology

 ### Measurement approach
 Our approach is to test each EVM implementation in isolation.
 That means that any host objects, storage access and other infrastructure elements are either mocked, or a minimal implementation is used.
-This allows us to measure the execution time of the OPCODEs directly, without any additional overhead.
+Additionally, each measured transaction contains a bytecode to execute, which is a sequence of different instructions plus x time the OPCODE to measure.
+By varying the number of OPCODEs in the bytecode, we can estimate the cost of executing a single OPCODE.
+For that reason larger bytecode programs are executed and OPCODEs costs are estimated using statistic tools.
+The measurements are performed multiple times to ensure the results are consistent.

 We have created a benchmarking code for all EVM implementations that executes the OPCODEs in a controlled environment.
 We used standard benchmarking libraries for each language and framework.